tangrams/WeatherNow/README.md

 ```

 This lines keeps our maps looking good and healthy when they are loaded as ```<iframe>``` on other pages and blogs.
-The second block adds our fansy UI bug at the top of the map for easy share and a handy [Mapzen's Search](https://mapzen.com/projects/search?lng=-73.99240&lat=40.75530&zoom=12) pluggin to make the map easy to navigate.
+The second block adds our fancy UI bug at the top of the map for easy share and a handy [Mapzen's Search](https://mapzen.com/projects/search?lng=-73.99240&lat=40.75530&zoom=12) plugin to make the map easy to navigate.

 ### What's ```main.js``` doing?